-.
-A work of reference for the Statesman, Merchant, Emigrant, Philanthropist, &c.
+\.\ A work of reference for the Statesman, Merchant, Emigrant, Philanthropist, &c.

 "We have seldom met with a work of greater research or greater utility-we may say importance-than this.
-It is a book which no library ought to be without."

-New Monthly Maguzine.
-"This is, undoubtedly, one of the most valuable compilations of modern times, carrying with it the authority of official records, and the facilities of a judicious and comprehensive arrangement."-United Service Journal.
+It is a book which no library ought to be without."---New Monthly Magazine.
+"This is, undoubtedly, one of the most valuable compliations of modern times, carrying with it the authority of official re-cords, and the facilities of a judicious and comprehensive arrangement."-United Ser-vice Journal.

-comprehensive arrangement."-United Service Journal.

-"It is not only the most complete publication of its kind extant, but the most authentic; and its execution corresponds with the responsibility of its matter."-Atlas.

-"The present publication is, to our mind, Mr. Martin's chef-d'œuvre.
-A more laborious, and, at the same time, essentially useful volume, has never come before us."-Naval and Military Gazette.

-"It forms, in fact, a complete Colonial Encycloperdia."-Argus.

-"A work in which there is scarcely a page that does hot contain a mass of information that does not contain a mass of information of the highest interest to every Englishman -information, the greater part of which is now, for the first time, made accessible to now, for the unit time, make accessible to the country at large."-Courier.

-"In this age of fact-seeking, it is inpossible to regard Mr. Montgomery Martin as other than as a national benefactor."-Sun.
+comprehensive arrangement."- United Ser-vice Journal.
+"It is not only the most complete publi-cation of its kind extant, but the most au-thentic; and its execution corresponds with the responsibility of its matter."--Atlan.
+"The present publication is, to our mind, Mr. Martin's chefd'œuvre.
+A more labo-rious, and, at the same time, essentially useful volume, has never come before us."
+"Naval und Military Gazette.
+"It forms, in fact, a complete Colonial Encycloperdia."--Argus.
+"A work in which there is scarcely a page that does foot contain a mass of information that does not contain a mass of information of the highest interest to every Englishman -information, the greater part of which is now, for the first time, made accessible to the country at large, "-Courier, in the accessible to the country at large, "-Courier, is impos-sible to regard Mr. Montgomery Martin as other than as a national benefactor."-Sun.

-" At the head of the statistical writers of the day stands the name of Robert Montgo-mery Martin.
-This is one of the most useful mery marun.
-Trus is one of the most useful and compendious works ever produced; it gives at one view the rise, progress, and present state of the British Colonies; it is a statistical dictionary, from which the reality of our possessions is clearly ascertainable."- Sunday Times.
+" At the head of the statistical writers of the day stands the name of Robert Montgo-inery Martin.
+This is one of the most useful mery marin.
+This is one of the most useful and compendious works ever produced; it gives at one view the rise, progress, and pre-sent state of the British Colonies; it is a statistical dictionary, from which the reality of our possessions is clearly ascertainable."--Sunday Times.

-" In a volume we have a library, as far as the subject is concerned-a library of un-common merit and utility; a perfect treasury of every thing that can be desired in reference to a knowledge of the Colonies of Britain." - Literary Gazette.
+" In a volume we have a library, as far as the subject is concerned-a library of un-common merit and utility : a perfect treasury of every thing that can be desired in reference to a knowledge of the Colonies of Britain." - Literary Gazette.

-"A work invaluable and indispensable to the statist and legislator, and whoever desires to become accurately acquainted with the state and prospect of our colonies."- Tuit's Magazine.
+"A work invaluable and indispensable to the statist and legislator, and whoever desires to become accurately acquainted with the state and prospect of our colonies."-Tuit's Magazine.